Bowel infarction: Causes

 Primary vascular causes of bowel infarction, also known as mesenteric ischemia, are due to blockages in the arteries or veins that supply the bowel.
 Types of mesenteric ischemia are generally separated into acute and chronic processes, because this helps determine treatment and prognosis.

 Bowel obstruction is most often caused by intestinal adhesions, which frequently form after abdominal surgeries, or by chronic infections such as diverticulitis, hepatitis, and inflammatory bowel disease.
 The condition may be difficult to diagnose, as the symptoms may resemble those of other bowel disorders.
 Bowel volvulus describes a specific form of bowel obstruction, where the intestine and/or mesentery are twisted, resulting in ischemia.

 Management

-An infarcted or dead intestinal segment is a serious medical problem because intestines contain non-sterile contents within the lumen.
-Although the fecal content and high bacterial loads of the intestine are normally safely contained, progressive ischemia causes tissue breakdown and inevitably leads to bacteria spreading to the bloodstream.
-Untreated bowel infarction quickly leads to life-threatening infection and sepsis, and may be fatal.

 The only treatment for bowel infarction is immediate surgical repair and eventually removal of the dead bowel segment.

 Patients who have undergone extensive resection of the small bowel may develop malabsorption, indicating the need for dietary supplements.